HempQuarterz/hempquarterz.github.io/README.md

 # HimQuarterz Bible App

 A Bible reading app built with React, Redux, and the Scripture API.
-This app provides users with the ability to read various versions of the Bible, and offers features like choosing different chapters, and a light or dark theme.
+This app provides users with the ability to read various versions of the Bible in different languages.
+It offers features like choosing different chapters and verses with a light or dark theme.

 ## Technologies Used